 There will be 195.3m people using the technology in 2016, representing a 45.8% growth over last year, the company’s estimates of mobile payment usage in China also reveal.
 In comparison, the US will be home to 37.5m proximity mobile payment users this year.

 “Proximity mobile payments are payments made at the point of sale by tapping, swiping or checking in with a mobile phone,” the company says.
 “China’s rapid adoption of proximity payments is in part thanks to its late-mover advantage — unlike the US and other regions, China does not have a strong entrenched credit card culture.”
-Straight to mobile

 “In effect, China has jumped directly from cash to mobile payments,” the company adds.
 “In addition, urban areas in China have seen widespread adoption of Alipay and Tenpay.
 Also helping to drive the growth of proximity payments is the rising number of digital buyers in China making purchases on smartphones.